LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 }
 ```

-This also means that if `syncMovementSpeed` is zero, or a very big number, the enemy movement will appear janky on clients other than the host.
+This also means that if `syncMovementSpeed` is zero, or a very big number, the enemy movement will appear janky on clients other than the host, see [Adding Network Transforms](./unity-project.md#adding-advanced-unity-tools) and [Network Transform Documentation](#network-transform) for a smoother more optimised method for syncing movement in-between clients.

-The `DoAIInterval()` method runs in an interval we've set in Unity on our `CustomAI` script (which inherits `EnemyAI`) on the enemy's prefab.
-By default this is set to 0.2 seconds, which is also used in the game; For example the `BaboonHawk` enemy and probably other enemies too.

-If `movingTowardsTargetPlayer` is `true` and `targetPlayer` is not null, the `EnemyAI`'s `NavMeshAgent` will automatically set `destination` to the `targetPlayer`'s Vector3 position.
+If `movingTowardsTargetPlayer` is `true` and `targetPlayer` is not `null`, the `EnemyAI`'s [NavMeshAgent](#networking---unity-docs) will automatically set `destination` to the `targetPlayer`'s Vector3 position.
 Both `base.Update()` and `base.DoAIInterval()` Methods work together to set the position/`destination` of the enemy:

 ```cs